 This is one of the best areas to stay in Hong Kong because of the diversity.
 There you find luxury hotels and some budget options too.
 It’s well connected with public transportation and has plenty of shops and restaurants.
 The Peninsula and InterContinental are some of the top hotels in Tsim Sha Tsui.
 For budget options, you can look at Chungking Mansion, a huge building with over 900 units where you can find cheap accommodation, Indian restaurants and any type of shop you can imagine [some people would say this is a dodgy place].
 Check here to find more hotels in Hong Kong Tsim Sha Tsui area.

-Cheap hotels in Hong Kong: Mongkok, Hung Hom, Tin Hau, Whampoa areas
+Cheap hotels in Hong Kong: Mongkok, Hung Hom, Kowloon areas

 These neighborhoods are a bit far from the city center, but you are still close to metro stations and plenty of bus routes.
-If you don’t mind spending some time commuting check the list of budget hotels in Hong Kong we found for you.
+If you don’t mind spending some time commuting check for hotels in Mongkok, Hung Hom, and Kowloon areas.
 And don’t forget to search on Airbnb, we stayed close to Whampoa in a cozy and clean apartment.
 The owner was a lovely girl, she explained everything about the city, how to get around and helped a lot with our Hong Kong Itinerary.
-Sign up for Airbnb here and get a discount on our first booking.
-Start your trip to Hong Kong in a saving mode.

 Love this Hong Kong Itinerary Guide?!
 Pin it for Later!!